 Our well-designed curriculum is taught by experienced and highly qualified faculty.
-This 120-hour non-credit certificate program consists of two courses, Teaching English to Speakers Of Other Languages (TESOL) Basics and Teaching English to Speakers Of Other Languages (TESOL) Grammar, which build upon one another.
+This 120-hour non-credit certificate program consists of two courses, Teaching English to Speakers Of Other Languages (TESOL) Basics (offered only in fall quarter) and Teaching English to Speakers Of Other Languages (TESOL) Grammar (offered only in winter quarter), which build upon one another.
 Students begin with TESOL Basics and then take TESOL Grammar upon successfully completing the Basics course.

 This program introduces major approaches and effective methods in the second language acquisition field.
 In addition to four hours of classroom observation as part of the regular class sessions, students must also complete a six-hour classroom observation/practicum working with ESL/ELL students on their own.
 Please note that this certificate is not an equivalent to an ELL endorsement or certificate to teach in WA state schools.

 Course topics include: